Flush casement windows: the pros and cons

 Today's flush casement windows come with multi-point locking mechanisms as standard.
 These help turn your home into a fortress.

+This is true of most modern windows, of course.
+But flush casement windows have a secret weapon.
 From the outside, they look like fixed windows.
 Burglars are less likely to try to get in through a window that appears unopenable.

 Noise reduction